jknofe/spielsachenbasar-mundelsheim-de/docu/how_to_update.md

 1 access Strato ftp server
 ------------------------
-use a FTP cleint of your favor connect to:
+use a FTP client of your favor connect to:

 `ssh.strato.de`

 2 edit FillHtml.js to update Basar information or set the top-info-box message
 -------------------------------------------------------------------------
-open the FillHtml.js file with an text editor, the first lines should look like:
+open the FillHtml.js file with your text editor, the first lines should look like:

 ```javascript
 var Aktueller_Basar_Signatur = "mundel3rfergr"